YingjiaGiaChan/OPE-SLViT_fine-grained_interpretability_visualization/README.md

-Code Availability Statement
+🔓 Code Availability Statement

-The code associated with this project is currently not publicly available.
-However, upon the acceptance of the manuscript titled "BRAIN: A Balanced Region-Aware Interpretative Network for Brain Age Estimation" for publication, the full code will be made publicly accessible in this repository.

-We aim to provide open access to the model and its associated tools to encourage reproducibility and further research in the field of brain age prediction.
-Once available, the code will include detailed instructions for installation, training, and evaluation.
+The code associated with the manuscript titled "Single-Layer ViT with Multi-Scale Division-of-Labor Mechanism Enhances Brain Age Estimation and Fine-Grained Interpretability" is currently not publicly available.

+🧠 Aim
+Upon submission of the manuscript for peer-reviewed publication, we will make the full codebase publicly accessible in this repository.
+Our goal is to promote transparency, reproducibility, and further exploration in the field of brain age estimation and interpretable medical imaging.
+By releasing this implementation, we hope to facilitate comparative studies, support clinical AI tool development, and encourage innovation in Vision Transformer–based analysis of neuroimaging data.

+📦 What Will Be Included
+Once released, the repository will include:
+1. Full implementation of the OPE-SLViT model
+2. Training & evaluation scripts
+3. Voxel-level interpretability visualization pipeline

-Thank you for your patience and understanding.
+We thank you for your patience and interest.
+Please stay tuned for updates.